AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-contenthub.md

 1. [Optional] You can manually exclude the assets, if required.
 The download button reflects the count of selected items.
 1. Select from the various download options to begin download:

-    * **Download [!UICONTROL Original]**: Select this option to download the assets in its original form as a zip folder.
+    * **Download [!UICONTROL Original]**: Select this option to download the selected assets in the original form.
-    * **Download [!UICONTROL Only renditions]**: A rendition is the binary version of an asset, which has a primary representation (the uploaded file).
-An asset can have multiple representations.
-This option lets you download all the renditions of the selected assets.
-All the available renditions of the selected assets are downloaded as a zip folder.
+    * **Download [!UICONTROL Renditions only]**: A rendition is the customized version of digital assets, such as images, documents, and so on designed for different devices and platforms to ensure optimal performance.
+An asset can have multiple renditions.
+This option lets you download all the available renditions of the selected assets, if available.
-    * **Download [!UICONTROL Originals + all renditions]**: Select this option to download both original and renditions of the selected assets as a zip folder.
+    * **Download [!UICONTROL Originals & All renditions]**: Select this option to download both original and renditions of the selected assets.

     ![Download multiple renditions](/help/assets/assets/download-multiple-renditions.png)